pokket-finance/pkkt-contract/README.md

 1. run **npm run transfer-ownership:bsc-qa** (for bsctestnet) or **npm run transfer-ownership:bsc-prod** (for bscmainnet) to transfer the ownership of HodlBoosterContract from the original owner specified during deployment.
     - Original owner's private key must be provided at this stage and stored in memory temporarily for transferring ownership on chain

-2. run **npm run set-settler:bsc-qa** (for bsctestnet) or **npm run set-settler:bsc-prod** (for bscmainnet) to change the settler on chain or simply upload the settler private key
-    - changeSettlerOnChain: if set to true, owner's private key must be provided at this stage and stored in memory temporarily for change the settler on chain.
-Also remember to restart traderperctive backend.
-    - settlerPrivateKey: would be persisted to a secured storage, take, aws ssm.
-This must be set for traderperctive backend to function well

 ## License

 MIT